Justin-del/WebTemplate/Readme.md

 Also, you might want to change /authorized to the route that you would like the user to access after logging in at [Authentication.js](/static/js/Authentication.js)

 Also, often times, you might want the navigation bar to display different links conditionally.
 You can have a look at [base.html](/templates/base.html) for how this is done.

+Also, you might want to change the session timeout at [Sessions.go](/Database/Sessions/Sessions.go).